 Existing stocks were supplemented over the 2008/2009 winter with the addition of good numbers of six to eight inch tench and bream.

 A good all-round silver fish pool, particularly for those who have not fished Leigh Sinton before, Bluebell Wood is usually much murkier in colour than the other waters, particularly when the large fish circle around bed of pool grubbing in the bottom for food.

 Anglers after the roach use pole or traditional rod-fished float techniques either high in the water or on the bottom.
 Many of the bigger fish tend to come from the deep parts of the water, so sliding float or legering is often worth a try.

 When it comes to baits, maggots and casters are good all-round baits with casters being particularly effective for the roach and chub.
-Because boilies and other high-protein baits are not allowed, carp anglers tend to use meat, sweet corn or trout-pellet paste on the bottom.
+Boilies and other high-protein baits are allowed, carp anglers tend to use meat, sweet corn or trout-pellet paste on the bottom.
 However, anglers should note that floating baits are not allowed.
 Another highly successful bait is worm.
 Ever since it opened, Bluebell Wood has been one of Leigh Sinton's most popular match waters.